snowzurfer/graph-lemon/README.md

 _Graphics Programming with Shaders_ at the **University of Abertay Dundee** in my third year.

+Please visit http://albertotaiuti.com/graph_cw_dirx11.php for additional info on this project.

 ### Main Features
 * C++ 11
 * Use of DirectX 11.2